kubeflow/code-intelligence/Issue_Embeddings/developer_guide.md

    * TODO(jlewi): Output is binary so how should we decode it?

-## Unresolved Issues

-* skaffold continuous mode (`skaffold dev` ) doesn't appear to detect changes in the python files and retrigger the build and deployment

 ### Kaniko Image Caching

 * Kaniko will cache the output of RUN commands using remote layers ([info](https://github.com/GoogleContainerTools/kaniko#caching))